Steelers Are NFL's True Playoff Wild Card: Flawed but Can Beat Anyone

 It hurt them initially.
 But it also cleared the way for Jaylen Samuels, a fifth-round pick from the 2018 draft who sounds like a character who saves humanity from killer machines in an apocalyptic future and whose previous biggest football moment was being named MVP of the 2016 Independence Bowl.

 Yet here was Samuels, rushing for 142 yards on 19 carries against a Bill Belichick defense.
 It's a testament to the offensive line and the Steelers scouting department—to the depth of talent they have.
+That's not to say the Steelers didn't have their typical moments.

-You saw this against the Patriots.
 They didn't know how to handle the Patriots' morphing amoeba defense, in which there are rarely down defensive linemen and the pressure comes from everywhere.
 They were sometimes confused by the Patriots' quick snaps on short yardage.
 Chris Hogan's 63-yard touchdown happened because of mass confusion in the Pittsburgh secondary.
 On one Julian Edelman catch, two Steelers ran into each other.
 Chris Boswell continued to struggle (he has missed seven of 18 kicks and five extra points).

 But then, that defense tightened up, intercepting Brady and stopping him late.
 Roethlisberger threw two picks but made a number of critical throws.
 Samuels kept the ball moving.
 Boswell's 48-yard kick gave the Steelers their seven-point lead with under three minutes left.